Table of Contents

 How Does Sass Work?

-Sass works by taking .scss (or .sass) files, processing them with a compiler, and generating standard .css files that browsers can read.
-Here’s the basic process:
+Sass processes .scss (or .sass) files into standard .css files that browsers can read.
+Here’s the workflow:

-- Developers create .scss files with Sass features like variables or nesting.
+- Write Sass Code: Create .scss files using features like variables or nesting.

-- For example, styles.scss might define $main-color as #00f and use it in styles.
+- Example: Define $main-color: #00f in styles.scss and use it in styles.

 - Example: <link rel=”stylesheet” href=”styles.css”>.